 - Sexual abuse, including any nonconsensual acts

-- Isolation, which can involve restricting visits or contact from friends and family members
+- Isolation, which can involve restricting visits or contact with friends and family members

 - Financial exploitation, including stealing money or gaining access to financial accounts

-- Neglect, including refusal of proper treatment or meals
+- Neglect, including refusal of proper treatment, water, or meals

 No matter what form of abuse happens, it can cause severe emotional pain and physical harm for seniors.